Occupational Hearing Loss – Ototoxicity and Noise Exposure

-Avicenna, the Persian philosopher, is considered as the first person to document the detrimental impact of a chemical on the normal function of the ear.
+Avicenna, the Persian philosopher, is considered to be the first person to document the detrimental impact of a chemical on the normal function of the ear.
 He explained that when mercury vapor was used to treat head lice, the host could be deafened by such exposure.
 In the mid-20th century, hearing loss associated with certain antibiotics led researchers to conduct further studies into the role played by ototoxic agents in hearing impairment.

-Hearing loss associated with ototoxicants may be temporary or permanent; and may also result in speech discrimination dysfunction.
+Hearing loss associated with ototoxicants may be temporary or permanent, and may also result in speech discrimination dysfunction.
 This means that not only do the sounds need to be louder to be detected, but the exposed individual also loses the ability to hear voices separately from background noise.
-In an industrial setting this dysfunction may turn into a serious safety hazard, because working in noisy environments could become difficult for the exposed individual and increase the risk of workplace injuries due to an inability to hear co-workers, environmental sounds, and warning signals.
+In an industrial setting, this dysfunction may turn into a serious safety hazard because working in noisy environments could become difficult for the exposed individual and increase the risk of workplace injuries due to an inability to hear co-workers, environmental sounds, and warning signals.

 A SYNERGISTIC EFFECT

-Ototoxic chemicals may affect hearing alone, or in combination with noise exposure.
+Ototoxic chemicals may affect hearing alone or in combination with noise exposure.
 In fact, ototoxicants have a synergistic effect on hearing loss when coupled with elevated noise levels.
 Studies have revealed that some ototoxic chemicals (such as certain solvents) may aggravate noise-induced hearing loss even though the noise level is below the Permissible Exposure Limit (PEL).
 Hearing impairment associated with a combination of ototoxicants and noise exposure depends on the level of noise, the dose of the chemical, and the duration of the exposure.

-Thus, when it comes to occupational hearing loss, one of the biggest challenges for occupational hygienists is that ototoxicant-induced hearing loss may go unrecognized when it comes to the methods used to indicate hearing loss.
+Thus, when it comes to occupational hearing loss, one of the biggest challenges for occupational hygienists is that ototoxicant-induced hearing loss may go unrecognized when it comes to the methods used to indicate a hearing loss.
 For example, audiometric tests may indicate hearing impairments and threshold shifts, but they do not differentiate between noise and ototoxic causes.

 Unfortunately, at present, the published data and scientific knowledge about the combined exposure of noise and ototoxic agents is limited.
 Interpretation of results from epidemiological studies has proven to be a challenge for researchers.
 Therefore, results obtained from animal studies contribute significantly to the determination of effect thresholds for humans.